TK009/sensorbox/README.md

 * Connecting to arduino with firmata:
   [arduinoserv](https://github.com/TK009/arduinoserv)

-* Planned: A simple MetaData service for configuring and setting up devices and subscriptions from a single point.
+* Planned: A simple MetaData service for providing metadata about, configuring and setting up devices and subscriptions from a single point.

 Licence